willh/willh.github.com/_posts/2016-01-22-why-im-not-replying-to-your-offer-on-linkedin.md

 #### Agencies

 You're an agency recruiter and not an in-house recruiter for the interested company.
-In-house recruiters know more about the company/position and are more invested in actually finding the right person with the right cultural fit and not just getting someone signed and taking the cut (I know, I work some great ones at Kainos).
+In-house recruiters know more about the company/position and are more invested in actually finding the right person with the right cultural fit and not just getting someone signed and taking the cut (I know, I work with some great ones at Kainos).
 I'm sorry, but if you're an agency recruiter you're starting off at a disadvantage and you're going to have to work harder for me to actually read the whole message, so don't phone the rest of it in: be aware of the other antipatterns below.

 #### Scattergun Approach